-After we got married, we ended up dividing out time between Canada, where I’m from, and Kenya, his birth place.
+After E and I got married, we ended up dividing out time between Canada, where I’m from, and Kenya, his birth place.
 We had planned to live in Canada but E wasn’t granted refugee status, which was his original claim when moving here before we met, and therefore he had to go back home.

-I had always let him deal with his lawyer on his own and although I offered to assist he never wanted me at previous meetings.
-I went to his final court hearing with him for support with our 1 month old son and heard all these stories for the first time at his hearing.
+I had always let him deal with his lawyer on his own and although I offered to assist he never wanted me at previous meetings with his lawyer.
+I went to his final court hearing after we were married with him for support with our 1 month old son and heard all these stories for the first time at his hearing.

-It was embarrassing.
-From what I knew (in yet a differing story), he had come to the country to play rugby and the team had convinced him to claim refugee status to enable him to stay the longest term without bothering with visa’s etc. After we met, his plans changed and he decided to stay and pursue the refuge claim.
+From what I knew (in yet a differing, forth story) and what lined up with his day to day activities, he had come to the country to play rugby and the team had convinced him to claim refugee status to enable him to stay the longest term without bothering with visa’s etc. After we met, his plans changed and he decided to stay and pursue the refuge claim.
 But hearing his lawyer try and deal with all these lies, seeing the judge not believe anything… It made my heart drop.
 Because a denial in his status would result in one thing.
 E would have to leave Canada.
-Which would mean as his wife?
+Which would mean as his loyal wife?
 I would be leaving to.
-So I sat there in the courtroom and could tell the it was taking a turn for the worst.
+So I sat there in the courtroom and could tell the it was taking a turn for the worse.
 I just thought about how my entire future was about to change.

 A week later we got the notice in the mail.
 E had been denied refugee status and was given 30 days to leave the country.

 That was it.
-My life was completely in an upheaval.
+My life was completely in upheaval.
 I had been married for just over a year, I had a boy who was 1 month old.
-I had a house, all my friends and family, everything was here.
+I had a new house, all my friends and family, everything was here.
 Everything had been good.
-Well everything had been decent.
+Well everything had been half decent, we’re talking life with E here let’s not get too fancy.
 But I had made a commitment to this man.
 So if he couldn’t be in the country then I guess neither would I.

-E did nothing to help.
-Just basically showed up the morning of the flights in his annoying sweatpants that were too short yet he wore EVERYWHERE and that was it.
+E did nothing to help with the preparation.
+He spent his days at the gym, and nights at the rugby club.
+He just basically showed up the morning of the flights in his annoying sweatpants that were too short, yet he wore EVERYWHERE and that was it.
 We were off.

-When we got to the airport E had to be escorted on the plane, as well as at each stop in Canada he had to be given a police escort to the next plane.
+When we got to the airport E had to be escorted on the plane by security because of the deportation order, as well as at each stop in Canada he had to be given a police escort to the next plane.
 They really wanted to make sure he got out of the country and back to Kenya.
 We had one stop in Toronto before our flight to Brussels and finally Nairobi.

 In Toronto our flight was delayed something like 4-6 hours and it would cause us to miss our next connecting flight in Brussels.
-E was held in a holding room while I tried to sort out all of this.
-The border control are saying that they cannot let him on the next flight if they are not guaranteed he will have flights all the way to Kenya.
+E was held in a holding room probably relaxing, while I tried to sort out all of this.
+The border control are saying that they cannot let him on the next flight out if they are not guaranteed he will have flights all the way to Kenya.
 So they told us the next flight they could rebook for him was a week away.
-Yet I would have to continue on my rearranged flight as is.
+Yet as for me, I would have to continue on my rearranged flight as is.

 Umm… Excuse me?
-You want E to stay in Toronto for a week where he knows no one.
-And you want to send me to Brussels and then Nairobi where I too, know absolutely no one with my infant son, alone for at least a week?
+You want E to stay in Toronto for a week where he knows absolutely no one.
+And on top of that, you want to send me to Brussels and then Nairobi where I too, know absolutely no one.
+With my infant son.
+Alone.
+For at least a week?
+WTF?

 We had no other choice.
-I couldn’t afford to just book another tickets for myself the next week just so we could have the luxury of travelling together.
-So I had to go.
+I couldn’t afford to just rebook another tickets for myself and the baby the next week just so we could have the luxury of travelling together as a family.
+So I had to go on as planned.
 Now.
 My flight was leaving soon.
-I was calling my parents and asking for help at this point frantically trying to arrange something for E. My mom contacted someone she knew in Toronto and they put E up for the week.
+I was calling my parents and asking for help at this point frantically trying to arrange something for E. My mom contacted someone she knew in Toronto and they were able to put E up for the week.
 I heard story after story of how nice his stay was.
-They took him to a Raptors game and he had steak and lobster dinners, they had a nice hot tub, and even took him shopping for new clothes (yes they got him new sweatpants) Life was good for him.
+They picked him up from the airport.
+They took him to a Raptors game and he had steak and lobster dinners, they had a nice hot tub, and even took him shopping for new clothes (yes they got him new longer sweatpants) Life was good for him.

 For myself on the other hand…

 My son and I got on our delayed flight out of Toronto alone.
 An 8 hour flight and I handled it ok considering I had no idea what was coming.
 Once I got to Belgium though, I found out that the next flight they could put us on to Nairobi wasn’t for 2 days.
 And to top it off, my debit card and MasterCard didn’t work there.
 I was stuck in a foreign country with no money.
 No place to stay.
 No grasp of the language.
 No contacts.
-Nothing but me and my baby.
-I convinced someone to give me enough change to call my mom from the airport.
+Nothing but me and my baby, and a whole lot of stress.
+I convinced someone to please give me enough change to call my mom from the airport.

 She updated me on E. Where he was staying, that he was safe and would be flying out in a week.
 Then she gave me her VISA number so I could book a hotel.
 I found my way out to a hotel shuttle pick up.
 With every shuttle that came I asked if the hotel had any vacancies.
-If the driver understood me, they would call the front desk and inform me no. there was no room at the inn.
+If the driver understood me, they would call the front desk only to inform me that no, there was no room at the inn.
 Time after time.

-I stood there with my baby and carry-on bags and no money in the cold and it finally sunk in that the situation had gone from bad to worse.
+I stood there with my baby and carry-on bags (since our luggage had been sent straight though) and no money in the cold and it finally sunk in that the situation had gone from bad to worse.
 I must’ve looked pretty desperate because after about 4 hours of being turned away from hotels, a stranger walked up to me.

 He said something I didn’t understand in a language I didn’t recognize.
 Then he handed me 100 Euros.
 Just like that.
-And finally I sat down and cried.
+And finally for the first time on that trip, I sat down and cried.
 I know it doesn’t seem like much but for me it was everything in that moment.
 I had finally realized the gravity of my situation and it got to me.
 Normally I can keep myself together.
 I didn’t cry on my wedding day, or when my son was born.
 But for this?
 I sat at that bus shelter in a country I’d been in for about 6 hours and let myself cry.

 The next bus that pulled up was for a ridiculously fancy hotel.
 Which is probably why they had a room available.
+No one else was willing to spend the kind of money it cost to stay there.
 It was almost $400/night and I didn’t care.
 I just wanted to sleep, feed the baby, wipe my tears, shower and relax.

-So I hopped on the bus and found myself at what is the most beautiful upscale hotel I’ve ever seen in person let alone stayed in.
+So I hopped on the bus and found myself at what is the most beautiful upscale hotel I’ve ever seen in person, let alone stayed in.
 The front desk probably cringed when they saw me walk in, face all tear streaked and with a baby.
-But they gave me a room and I took my son and we slept.
+They probably wanted to direct me to the nearest homeless shelter, or hostel at the very least.
+But instead, they gave me a room and I took my son nursed him and then we slept.
 For so long we just slept.

 Finally it was time to catch my flight to Nairobi.
 E had called his family and explained what happened.
 His sisters agreed to pick us up at the airport and host us for the week.